 Benefit-eligible employees of corporate partners may receive funding toward a bachelor's degree, master's degree or post-baccalaureate certificate at Mount Mary University in the form of a grant.
 Amount of coverage varies depending on employer.
-Some companies may restrict this benefit to certain academic programs of study.
+Some companies may restrict this benefit to certain Academic Programs.